 - All other applicable cybersecurity guidance and best practices as laid out in other NIST Special Publications

 - All cybersecurity requirements and policies of the contracting federal agency.

-Federal project executives (FPEs) can advise agencies on including cybersecurity control terms and conditions in their ESPC or UESC starting with acquisition planning through project development and post-award review.
+Federal project executives (FPEs) can advise agencies on including cybersecurity control terms and conditions in their ESPCs or UESCs starting with acquisition planning through project development and post-award review.

-Below are considerations for integrating cybersecurity planning into your performance contract at each phase of the ESPC or UESC Process.
+The Federal Energy Management Program (FEMP) offers the following considerations for integrating cybersecurity planning into performance contracts during each phase of the ESPC or UESC process.